MatheusSabaudo/Energy-Trading-Pipeline/README.md

 ## 📋 Project Overview

-A **complete end-to-end data pipeline** for solar panel monitoring, implementing the **medallion architecture** (Bronze, Silver, Gold layers).
-The project simulates IoT solar panel data, streams it through Kafka, stores it in PostgreSQL, and transforms it through multiple refinement layers in SQL Server for business intelligence.
+A **complete end-to-end data pipeline** for solar panel monitoring, implementing the **medallion architecture (Bronze, Silver, Gold layers)**.
+The project simulates IoT solar panel data, streams it through Kafka, stores it in PostgreSQL, and transforms it through multiple refinement layers for business intelligence and analytics.

 ### 🎯 Key Features